Honors by Contract

 Conversion of regular Bucks courses into honors courses

-Honors contracts are facilitated by Dr. Stephen doCarmo, Honors@Bucks coordinator, and should be arranged at the end of the semester preceding that in which the contract will be in effect.
+Honors contracts are facilitated by Dr. Stephen doCarmo, Honors@Bucks coordinator, and should be arranged by the end of the semester preceding that in which the contract will be in effect.

-Honors@Bucks students must complete at least one dedicated-honors course before beginning by-contract coursework.
+Honors@Bucks students must complete at least one dedicated-honors course before beginning honors-by-contract coursework.

 Generally speaking, Honors@Bucks students may not forge contracts in courses being offered in dedicated-honors format that same semester.